atharaq/atharaq.github.io/discrete/lesson6.md

 # Countably Infinite

 In today's lesson, we will study this question closely about when there is a bijection between two infinite sets.
 We will first look at $\mathbb{N}$.
 Sets that can be put in bijection with $\mathbb{N}$ are called **countably infinite**.
 Sets that are either finite or countably infinite are called **countable**.
 Often times the word **countable** is used to mean countably infinite, but this should be clear from the context (if a set is countably and clearly not finite, it's countably infinite).
+The cardinality of $\mathbb{N}$ is denoted $\aleph_0$, read "aleph null" or "aleph naught". $\aleph_0$ is referred to as the "smallest infinite cardinality".

 Last time, we saw that $2\mathbb{N}$, the set of even numbers, is countably infinite.
 We saw that $f : \mathbb{N} \to 2\mathbb{N}$ given by $f(n) = 2n$ is a bijection.